 It is similar to an X-ray tube in that it has a wide radiation angle.

 →It can be used to produce high-precision imaging of large subjects (bridges, automobile components, plants, human bodies, etc.)

 It is a “miracle” in the sense that this product achieves the world’s smallest point light source with a full width at half maximum (FWHM) of 4 μm.

 →With a spatial resolution of 5 μm, MIRRORCLE provides detailed imaging and phase-contrast imaging, also achieving high energy resolution ((E/ΔE ≫ 5000) during spectroscopy experiments.

 Example layout comprising multiple beam lines from MIRRORCLE-6x and concrete shields.

-It is easy to setup in a factory or a research laboratory.
+It is easy to setup in a factory or a laboratory.